anir-tubi/tubi-roku/README.md

 * Upload the pkg file and enter the password and select `Rekey`.
 (This password will be used in step #5 to set "PKG_PASSWORD").
 * Check that you have the proper developer ID by navigating in your web browser to the Roku device's IP and then select Packager.

 5\.
 Set the build environment.
-(The following settings are temporary and setting them must be done everytime you create a new terminal session.)
+(The following settings are temporary and setting them must be done every time you create a new terminal session.)

 ```
 $ export ROKU_DEV_TARGET=<your-roku-ip>
 $ export DEV_PASSWORD=<dev password set up on Roku device>
 $ export PKG_PASSWORD=<password from the GENKEY utility used for signing packages>
+$ export ROKU_DEV_TELNET=sametab (optional)
 ```
 Pro tip: add these environment variables to your .bashrc or .bash_profile file

 6\.
+Create a `dev.yml` file in your `config` directory.
+Use the existing `dev.yml.example` file as a template.

+7\.
 Make a development build, sideload to the device, and attach to the developer console

 `$ gulp install`

+## Using Gulp
+To see a list of gulp commands `$ gulp --tasks`

+__The most commonly used Gulp commands__
+* `$ gulp install` - build a zip and side load it to a device (as set by your ROKU_DEV_TARGET)
+* `$ gulp stage` - build a zip using the "staging" config and upload starter components, and remote components to the staging CDN.
+* `$ gulp release` - bump the build number, and build a zip using the "production" config.
+The starter components and remote components are ready to be udloaded to the production CDN.

+__Gulp options__
+* `--<config>` - for example `$ gulp install --staging` will build and install a zip to the targeted device using the "staging" config.
+There is a .yml file for each accepted config value in the /config directory.
+* ``--<IP>`` - for example `$ gulp install --192.168.42.2` will build and install a zip to the device at the IP "192.168.42.2" instead of the device at "ROKU_DEV_TARGET"
+* `--sametab` - for example `$ gulp install --sametab` will open the 8085 telnet port automatically in the same tab in which the gulp command was run.

 # Test